chyroshan066/docs/Node.js/Path-module.md

 This imported "path" module has various methods

 1. ".join()"
    <br> This method takes various files and folders and join them.
+It is especially used whenever we define path because the separator for "Linux/MacOS" and "Windows" differ.
+"Linux/MacOS" uses forward slash "/" as separator whereas "Windows" uses backward slash as separator "\".
+This ".join()" method allows us to work in all of the operating systems.
 Eg;

 ```
 const filePath: string = path.join("folder", "node", "src", "index.js");